Plattsburgh State University logo

 5. examination of microbial roles in industry, ecology, and medicine.

-10. To effectively communicate scientific findings and information in forms such as a term papers, laboratory reports, and/or oral reports.
+10. To effectively communicate scientific findings and information in forms such as laboratory reports and/or oral reports.

 General Education Learning Objectives